Good to Know

-There are a ton of ways to weave and wind your keychain, but for this tutorial we'll walk you through one that focuses on square knots.
-And don't worry, we'll give you a run-down on how to easily DIY three other styles as well.
+There are a ton of ways to weave and wind your keychain, but for this tutorial we focus on square knots.

 DIY Macrame Keychains